Nehc/PDFity/README.md

 ### How to use
 1. You have a document in PDF scan.
-You can get its OCR-text.
+You can get its OCR-text (in text layer).
 Upload the file and click **OCR**.
 You can set the language if needed.
 2. You receive PDF with OCR (or you have a regular pdf with text conent).
 You want to translate it into russian.
 You can do this in two ways:
    - Just klick **Translate (RU)**.
 But...
 It's not good idea because...
 Automatic translate is not very good: formulas, same else...
    - You сan got original and translated document in one: page by page.
 Select *eng+rus* option in language and make a translate!